-- 1 Eligibility for candidature for election as Fellows of the Royal Society shall be restricted to persons who: - are either (i) citizens of a Commonwealth country or of the Irish Republic or (ii) persons who (in the opinion of Council, whose decision on the matter shall be final) have been ordinarily resident and working in a country of the Commonwealth or in the Irish Republic for a minimum of three years immediately prior to being proposed; and - b) have made a substantial contribution to the improvement of natural knowledge including mathematics, engineering science and medical science. - 2 Persons who are ineligible by virtue of Statute 1a) may be elected to the Society under the title of Foreign Members.
-They shall be eminent for their scientific discoveries and attainments.
+- 1 Eligibility for candidature for election as Fellows of the Royal Society shall be restricted to persons who: - a) are either (i) citizens of a Commonwealth country or of the Irish Republic or (ii) persons who (in the opinion of Council, whose decision on the matter shall be final) have been ordinarily resident and working in a country of the Commonwealth or in the Irish Republic for a minimum of three years immediately prior to being proposed;

+- b) have made a substantial contribution to the improvement of natural knowledge including mathematics, engineering science and medical science; and - c) are able to contribute substantially to the work of the Society or the advancement of its purposes. - Persons who are ineligible by virtue of Statute 1a) may be elected to the Society under the title of Foreign Members.
+They shall be eminent for either their scientific discoveries and attainments or for global scientific leadership and, in either case, shall be able to contribute substantially to the work of the Society or the advancement of its purposes.
 A Foreign Member who subsequently meets the citizenship or residency criteria for the Fellowship may choose to switch from Foreign Membership to Fellowship and to assume the rights and responsibilities of a Fellow.
 Such a switch would be supernumerary to the normal limit on Fellows elected in any one year.